Cell Population Growth Kinetics in the Presence of Stochastic Heterogeneity of Cell Phenotype: Results

 \subsection{Reseeding experiments revealing the enduring intrinsic growth patterns.}

 When a well in the $N_0=1$-cell group had grown to 10 cells, population behavior was still different from those in the $N_0=10$-cell group at the outset.
-In view of the spate of recent results revealing phenotypic heterogeneity, we hypothesized that the difference was cell-intrinsic as opposed to being a consequence of the environment (e.g., culture medium in $N_0=1$ vs $N_0=10$ -cell wells).
+In view of the spate of recent results revealing phenotypic heterogeneity, we hypothesized that the difference was cell-intrinsic as opposed to being a consequence of the environment (e.g., culture medium in the $N_0=1$ vs $N_0=10$ -cell wells, cell density).

 To test our hypothesis and exclude differences in the culture environment as determinants of growth behavior, we reseeded the cells that exhibited the different growth rates in fresh cultures.
 We started with a number of $N_0=1$-cell wells.
-After a period of almost 3 weeks, again some wells showed rapid proliferation, with cells covering the well, while others were half full and yet others wells were almost empty.
-We collected cells from the full and half-full wells and reseeded them into 32 wells each (at about $N_0=78$ cells per well).
+After a period of almost 3 weeks, again some wells showed rapid proliferation, with cells covering the well, while others were half full and yet others wells were almost empty. {We divided the growth patterns into to groups by collecting cells either from the full (``faster wells'') or the half-full wells (``slower wells'') and} reseeded them into 32 wells each (at about $N_0=78$ cells per well).
 These 64 wells were monitored for another 20 days.
-We found that most wells reseeded from the full well took around 11 days to reach the population size of a half-full well, while most wells reseeded from the half-full well required around $16\sim 20$ days to reach the same half full well population size.
-Five wells reseeded from the half-full wells were far from even reaching half full well population size by Day 20 (see Table~\ref{tnew}).
+We found that most wells reseeded from the ``faster wells'' took around 11 days to reach a given {endpoint population size (defined as filling the well by half)}, while most wells reseeded from the ``slower wells'' required around $16\sim 20$ days to reach the same endpoint population size.
+Five wells reseeded from the half-full wells were far from even reaching this endpoint population size by Day 20 (see Table~\ref{tnew}).
 Permutation test showed that this difference in growth rate was significant (see the Methods section).

 This reseeding experiment shows that the difference in growth rate was maintained over multiple generations, even after slowing down in the plateau phase (full well) and was maintained when restarting a microculture at low density in fresh medium devoid of secreted cell products.
 Therefore, it is plausible that there exists endogenous heterogeneity of growth phenotypes in the clonal HL60 cell line and that these distinct growth phenotypes are stable for at least $15\sim 20$ cell generations.